 The Finnish Meteorological Institute’s forecast model, Vaisala and Pegasor’s sensors, the University of Helsinki’s air quality expertise and the actions taken by HSY to monitor and improve air quality create the basis for cities to improve air quality and for developing new kinds of applications that take people into consideration.

-The Finnish Meteorological Institute (coordinator), the University of Helsinki, HSY, Pegasor, Vaisala and the Helsinki-Uusimaa Regional Council.
+The project was led by the Finnish Meteorological Institute.
+Its partners were the University of Helsinki, the Helsinki Region Environmental Services Authority HSY, Pegasor, Vaisala and the Helsinki-Uusimaa Regional Council.

 Where are we going